pla/EasyDemolisher/README.md

 - Small, Medium and Big: 30000

 They are fairly easy to kill but not like paper.
-Damage, regeneration, etc. are unchanged
+If you don't like the challenge there is a setting (default off) to reduce the Regeneration to that of the Small Demolisher.